BU-ISCIII/qc_exome_tools/doc/parse_bamstats.md

 ## Input files:

-bamstats.txt files including path where are stored
+bamstats.txt files including path where these files are stored

 ```
 --input /path/to/sample_bamstats.txt